AhmedSakkijha/AhmedSakkijha/README.md

-### Hi there 👋 i'm Ahmed Sakkijha
+### Hi there 👋 I'm Ahmed Sakkijha

 #### Development and Programming
 ![Development and Programming](https://github.blog/wp-content/uploads/2023/09/1200x630-Blog-Master-Half@2x.png?resize=1600%2C850)

-I'm  Ahmed Sakkijha from Jordan , A Computer Science student , I liked Programming not long ago, but when I discovered the world’s need for it and how quickly it develops and grows, I decided to learn what it is, how to pursue it, and job opportunities experience with Java and C++, and I love programming competitions of all kinds
+I'm Ahmed Sakkijha from Jordan, a Computer Science student.
+I developed an interest in programming not long ago, and seeing the world's need for it and how quickly it evolves, I decided to delve into it.
+I aim to pursue it further and explore job opportunities.
+I have experience with Java and C++, and I love participating in programming competitions of all kinds.

+### Connect with me:

 <div style="display: flex; gap: 20px;">